Jtreu/sleeplog-app/api-server/README.md

-# api.enoplay.com
+# api.sleeplog-app.com

-> API for managing games, users and sessions for Enoplay.
+> API for managing games, users and sessions for sleeplog-app.

 ## Build Setup